Neil Robertson’s incredible form continued as he set up a World Grand Prix title decider against Graeme Dott at the Centaur in Cheltenham.

 — World Snooker Tour (@WeAreWST) February 8, 2020

-In a race to ten, there is always scope for comebacks and meltdowns but, realistically, Dott will likely need a strong start to the World Grand Prix final in order to put himself into a position later on that could put Robertson under serious threat.
+In a race to ten, there is always scope for comebacks and meltdowns but, realistically, Dott will likely need a strong start in order to put himself into a position later on that could put Robertson under serious threat.

 At the Tempodrom last Sunday, Trump tied Robertson up with good safety and then scored heavily when in among the balls.